emberjs/rfcs/text/0230-simplify-qunit-testing-api.md

 ```

 This makes it much simpler to support multiple `before`, `beforeEach`, `afterEach`,
-and `after` callbacks, and it also allows for arbitrary nesting of modules (though
+and `after` callbacks, and it also allows for arbitrary nesting of modules.
-this RFC is not advocating for arbitrary levels of nesting).

 You can read more about QUnit nested modules
 [here](http://api.qunitjs.com/QUnit/module#nested-module-nested-hooks-).
 The new APIs